NVN404/pinocchio-vault/README.md

 - Users can withdraw SOL into a vault account with specified amount

 - Built with `Pinocchio` — zero-copy, gas-efficient, and `no_std`-friendly.

-- to run it use this command `cargo build-sbf`
+- to run it use this command `cargo add pinocchio pinocchio-system ` -only for first run
+-  then `cargo build-sbf`

 ---